SwenProject/TourPlanner/README.md

 1. Clone the repository
 2. Rename `template_config.properties` to `config.properties`
 3. Get a [MapQuest API key](https://developer.mapquest.com/documentation/) and add it to `config.properties`
+4. Get an [OpenAI API key](https://platform.openai.com/docs/api-reference) and add it to `config.properties`
-4. Create a postgres database and add the connection information to `config.properties` (there is no need to create any tables as hibernate does this automatically at startup)
+5. Create a postgres database and add the connection information to `config.properties` (there is no need to create any tables as hibernate does this automatically at startup)
-5. Start the application
+6. Start the application

 ## Configuration
 The application can be configured by editing the `config.properties` file.